ollie-shop/ollie-observability-vtexio-service-example/docs/README.md

 This repo is a copy of the [**VTEX IO Service Example App**](https://github.com/vtex-apps/service-example), with the necessary modifications to include the Ollie Logger.

-From the documentation on of the Ollie Logger you have an example of the **Basic Usage**
+From the documentation of the Ollie Logger you have an example of the **Basic Usage**

 Simply import and use `withFullLogger` to add logging to your service: